 Legal Principles for Contract Interpretation

-Courts follow specific principles when determining what contract terms mean.
+Courts follow specific principles when interpreting the meaning of contract terms.
 These include analyzing:

 - The ordinary meaning of the words used